GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

     statements
 ```

-However, this is not the same as chain of `else`-`if` conditional statement as that is a combination of two different conditional set, while `elif` statement guarantees a single conditional set.
+However, this statement is different from the chain of `else`-`if` conditional statement as that is a combination of two different conditional sets, while `elif` statement guarantees a single conditional set.

 ### Ternary Operator
-Conditional statement can be expressed simply using ternary operator as shown below:
+A conditional statement can be expressed simply using ternary operator as shown below:

 ```python
 True_return if condition else False_return
 ```

-The vocabulary *ternary* represents the statement takes three arguments.
-Ternary operator should not be overused as it reduces readability, but useful on variable assignment.
+The vocabulary *ternary* represents the statement that takes three arguments.
+The ternary operator should not be overused as it reduces readability, but useful on variable assignment.

 ## `while` Loop
-The `while` loop statement repeatedly execute statements inside (aka. iterate) as long as the condition holds.
+The `while` loop statement repeatedly executes statements inside (aka. iterate) as long as the condition holds.
 The loop ends once the condition evaluates `False`.

 ```python
 while condition: